Updated: Dec 5, 2022

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.”
-Pablo Picasso
+Pablo Picasso.

 Without goals and a process for tracking them, many small business owners will find it difficult to stay focused.
-That’s because even the smallest goals will allow you to gain clarity and will help you to create linkages between where you are presently, and where you want to be.
+That’s because setting even the smallest goals will help you gain clarity- which in turn will help you to create linkages between where you are presently, and where you want to be.

 1. What’s your Dream?

-3. Look at your Options
+3. Start looking at your options

-4. Create the PLAN
+4. Create the PLAN!

 After the “sorting process”- 1 or 2 major ideas will emerge.
-They will still be loose but it will help you to focus on what is important to your product offering/service delivery.
-If this is not to the case, feel free to go back to the beginning-remember, nothing is set in stone!!!
+They will still be loose, but it will help you to focus on what is important to your product offering/service delivery.
+If this is not the case, feel free to go back to the beginning-remember, nothing is set in stone!!!
 You can also use SMART Goal setting- Specific, Measurable, Attainable, Resource-based and Timely/Time-bound.

 5. Focus on TODAY!!!